dwalker109/aoc-2023/README.md

 the final piece of the puzzle (appending some missing area data which comes from the fact that our area calculation isn't working on a 1 unit wide trench, but rather a zero area set of lines).

+## Day 19: Aplenty

+Thoroughly enjoyable day.
+Messed around with closures rather than enums for my rule processing logic mainly for giggles, since enums probably would have meant for less type gore.
+Part 2 built on the range narrowing we did in day 5 really well, so I enjoyed that one (even tracking down the small off by 1 introduced errors).
+I ended up with a totally separate implementation for part 2, since while I probably could have adapted it into one solver, I wrote it discretely and will leave it like that.